jaycen/Deezix-Hack/README.md

 - 6 items (Items purchased in units such as torches (6), or arrows (20) count as 1 item)
 - 1000 gp (or treasure of equivalent weight)

-**Exceeding encumbrance limits**: Characters moves at half their normal speed lose their Combat Bonus.
+**Exceeding encumbrance limits**: Movement is at halved.
+Combat Bonus is reduced to 0.
 # Monsters
 Statistics for monsters are primarily handled by referencing their hit dice.
 **HP:** Equal to their HD